-The Keefe Health Center staff emphasizes prevention and early intervention.
-They recognize the influence of physical, emotional, social and environmental factors on students and incorporate these factors into health care and educational programming.
+The Keefe Health Center staff members emphasize prevention and early intervention.
+We recognize the influence of physical, emotional, social and environmental factors on students and incorporate these factors into health care and educational programming.
 In addition to providing direct patient care, the professional staff plays an important liaison role with other campus departments and services.

 The Keefe Health Center is located at 95 College St. It is open weekdays from 8:30 a.m. to 5:30 p.m. when school is in session.
 Appointments are recommended and readily available, but walk-in care is also available for more acute medical problems.

 When the Keefe Health Center is closed, outpatient walk-in care is available at University of Massachusetts Health Services.
 Please visit the website for current hours of operation.
 Transportation to University Health Services is provided by Amherst College Emergency Medical Services (ACEMS) and may be accessed by calling Amherst College Police at (413) 542–2111.

 Although students are not charged for Health Center visits, health insurance cards are required at each visit in the event that laboratory tests, X-rays or other tests are necessary.

-For students with more serious medical or emotional problems, services are available at Cooley Dickinson Hospital (30 Locust St., Northampton, Mass.; (413) 582–2000) and at other nearby hospitals if complex medical care and/or surgical services are needed.
+For students with more serious medical or emotional problems, services are available at Cooley Dickinson Hospital (30 Locust St., Northampton, MA, (413) 582–2000) and at other nearby hospitals if complex medical care and/or surgical services are needed.
 Inpatient care and extended-stay outpatient services are not included in the tuition fee and require supplemental health insurance.

 The Commonwealth of Massachusetts mandates that every student is enrolled in a qualifying health insurance plan.
-Amherst College offers an insurance plan underwritten by United Healthcare Student Resources and managed by Gallagher Student Health.
+Amherst College offers an insurance plan underwritten by United Healthcare Student Resources and managed by Gallagher Student Health and Special Risk.
 See also the Handbook section concerning medical insurance.